Access Point Oversubscription Ratio Insights from the Fixed Wireless Network Report

 Calculating the WISP Access Point Oversubscription Ratio

-Before we begin analyzing the results of our investigation, it is important to know how these results were derived.
+Before we begin analyzing the results of our investigation, it’s important to know how we got these results.
 This requires understanding what metrics were collected in order to calculate the oversubscription ratio of numerous access points.

 We begin by taking a look at the formula used in order to calculate the ratio of access point oversubscription:

-Now that we know the formula to calculate the oversubscription ratio of an access point, we can see how it is applied in practice by using the following example: If a WISP has sold twenty 10Mb/s plans on an access point that typically achieves 50Mb/s, what is its oversubscription ratio?
+Now that we know the formula to calculate the oversubscription ratio of an AP, we can see how it’s applied in practice by using the following example: If a WISP has sold twenty 10Mb/s plans on an access point that typically achieves 50Mb/s, what is its oversubscription ratio?

-As it is now clear how the oversubscription ratio of access points is calculated, we can move on to analyzing the findings of the latest Fixed Wireless Network Report.
+In this case, the oversubscription ratio is 4.
+Now that we know this, let’s move on to analyzing the findings of the latest Fixed Wireless Network Report.

 WISP Access Point Oversubscription Ratio: Overall Market

 In most networks, some amount of oversubscription is normal.
 For example, a wiring closet switch may have twenty 1G ports with a single 10G port to the core network.
-This results in a 2:1 (sum port rates / uplink port rate) oversubscription ratio.
+This results in a 2:1 (sum port rates/uplink port rate) oversubscription ratio.
 Internet provider networks are no different in this regard.
 No ISP can afford to provision enough bandwidth from the edge to the transit point for every subscriber to use their entire plan rate at the same time.
 The business model simply does not work.
-We have summarized our findings in the figure below, showing the percentage of access points that fall within various oversubscription ratios.
+We’ve summarized our findings in the figure below, showing the percentage of APs that fall within various oversubscription ratios.

-By segmenting access points according to their oversubscription ratio, the most typical oversubscription ratios become apparent.
+By segmenting access points this way, the most typical oversubscription ratios become apparent.
 For instance, the graph above shows that over 44% of access points are between 1 and 2 times oversubscribed.

 WISP Access Point Oversubscription Ratio: Individual Models

-In an endeavor to narrow our focus, we also explored how oversubscription ratios compare across different models of access points.
+To narrow our focus, we also explored how oversubscription ratios compare across different AP models.
 Accordingly, the following figures demonstrate the variability of oversubscription between access point models.

-As seen in the model-specific graphs, oversubscription distribution is relatively stable across many access point models, with the PMP 450m being an outlier.
-These results suggest that the 450m access point supports a much higher level of oversubscription compared to the other AP models studied.
+As seen in the model-specific graphs, oversubscription distribution is relatively stable across many AP models, with the PMP 450m being an outlier.
+These results suggest that the 450m supports a much higher level of oversubscription compared to the other AP models studied.

-While oversubscription in and of itself is not bad, it is important to recognize that higher oversubscription ratios generally lead to lower subscriber throughput during peak.
+While oversubscription in and of itself is not bad, it’s important to recognize that higher oversubscription ratios generally lead to lower subscriber throughput during peak.
 As a result, a higher oversubscription ratio normally leads to a poorer subscriber experience.

-See how organizations within the fixed wireless industry are already using the Fixed Wireless subscriber insights contained in this year’s report!
+See how organizations within the fixed wireless industry are already using the insights contained in this year’s report.
 Read the Telecompetitor article here!